ulixee/chrome-versions/README.md

 - Updating `Contents/Info.plist` to a `localhost` url
 - Removing the code-signing signature from the binary so that Mac will be able to open the files.

+### Linux

+Linux supports Debian and Ubuntu ".deb" files that can be installed with `apt -y install <path>`.
+Installers have had cron, user/desktop settings and apt updating removed.
+Each installer has also been modified to install at /opt/google/chrome/{version}/.

+The debian package is also renamed to google-chrome-{version}, allowing you to install many side-by-side.

+Chown: You may need to run `chown _apt {path to installer.deb}` to be able to run apt install.

+NOTE: Dependencies should be automatically resolved by apt.
+If this proves not to be the case, please share your experience!

 ## Updating Versions

 This repository is checking for new Chrome versions from the Google update service daily at 10am.
 Those new versions are recorded in the versions.json file.
 NOTE: files are not downloaded until a new release or push is made against the repository.